Audition Songs by Musical

-If you’re looking for audition songs for Priscilla, Queen of the Desert, it’s best to choose a pop or disco musical theatre or non-theatre song that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Priscilla, Queen of the Desert, it’s fitting to choose a pop or disco song from musical theatre or non-theatre repertoire that aligns with the show’s tone and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Priscilla, Queen of the Desert features 1960s-1990s music, the audition songs below are all from those same eras.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.